 What kind of emotions were you experiencing at that time?

-Whether it was singing along at a live performance with Stevie Wonder, Lionel Richie or The Jacksons, or dancing to the beats of David Guetta, Tiesto or Usher, I felt as though I was being transported to another dimension.
+Whether it was singing along at a live performance with Stevie Wonder, Lionel Richie or The Jacksons, or dancing to the beats of David Guetta, Tiesto or Usher, I felt as if I was being transported to another dimension.
 It was during these time I discovered the healing power of music.

-Since most cultural sects have developed their own versions and expressions of music, there now exists countless varieties of musical genres and instruments.
+Since most cultures have developed their own expressions of music, there now exists countless varieties of musical genres and instruments.
 The Aborigines in Australia have the didgeridoo, Indians play tunes with the sitar, in Scotland, it’s the bagpipes, and the Mexicans love the banjo.

 It’s been proven that just 20 minutes of music therapy leads to positive results such as elevated mood, increased socialization, boosted mental stimulation and a reduction in agitation.

-Given the healing power of music, it’s no surprise that music has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
+Given the healing power of music, it’s no surprise that it’s has become a popular tool used by therapists to treat patients with chronic conditions such as depression and Alzheimer’s.
 They tap into a reservoir of a wide variety of musical styles to elicit feelings of relaxation, healing or stimulation in their patients.

 Studies also show that music makes us better learners.
 When music is taught to students, they show a big improvement in language development, IQ, test scores, brain connectivity and spatial intelligence.

-Considering these numerous benefits of music, it behooves us to make it an integral part of our lifestyle (if it isn’t already).
+Considering the numerous benefits of music, it behooves us to make it part of our lifestyle (if it isn’t already).

-- Create your own musical playlists: With the age of iPods, iTunes and Spotify, we are no longer dependent on CDs and the radio to hear great music.
+1. Create your own music playlists: With the age of iPods, iTunes and Spotify, we are no longer dependent on CDs and the radio to hear great music.
 We have every album and genre available at our fingertips.
 We can download any song and create our own musical world of playlists that are customized to our unique needs and tastes.
 I like to create different playlists for specific activities in my life, such as workouts, relaxation time, reading and writing.
 You can create playlists on your smartphone or musical device that are customized to your liking.
 You can even go into “shuffle mode” if you want to mix it up.

-- Use music to enhance your mood: Music has a profound effect on our moods.
+2. Use music to enhance your mood: Music has a profound effect on our moods.
 It has the power to lift us up, comfort us, induce peace and even invigorate us.
 It makes sense to create playlist categories that are specific to how you feel, and which can be used as “mood enhancers”.
 Spotify has a “genres and moods” tab to find playlists to specifically improve mood and focus.
 The mood category includes genres such as happy, psyched and melancholy.
 For focus, you’ll find playlists that include white noise, deep focus, concentration and meditation.
 Of course, you can create your own “musical cocktail”, which can include songs that are personal to you because of the memories and significance you attach to them.

-- Keep experimenting with music: We tend to get stuck on the same styles of music because it gives us a sense of comfort and familiarity.
+4. Keep experimenting with different genres of music: We tend to get stuck on the same styles of music because it gives us a sense of comfort and familiarity.
 But it’s important that we sometimes break away from our usual musical diet to avoid limiting our reach.
 There is a smorgasbord of music that’s available for our listening pleasure.
 As music aficionados, we have the opportunity to dabble in a variety of different tunes and artists from every corner of the planet.
 If you usually listen to rap and hip-hop, try listening to a classical piece from Mozart or Chopin.
 If acid punk rocks your boat, give reggae a try.
 A pop lover?
 Try rock and roll.
 You don’t have to love it but at least you’ll give yourself a chance to widen your sensory horizons.

 All my best on your journey,